JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 ![](/img/LGOFinalDecisionSOR.png)

-The decision came in response to a lengthy investigation, which was triggered as the result of us [referring](http://35percent.org/img/Ombudsman18July2016.pdf) our [Dec 2015 corporate complaint](/img/ccomplaint15Dec2016.pdf) to the Ombudsman after Southwark [refused](/img/complaintresponseMWilliams.pdf) to commit to the internal investigation and audit we demanded.
+The decision came in response to a lengthy investigation, which was triggered as the result of us [referring](http://35percent.org/img/Ombudsman18July2016.pdf) our [Dec 2015 corporate complaint](/img/ccomplaint15Dec2016.pdf) after Southwark initially [refused](/img/complaintresponseMWilliams.pdf) to commit to the internal investigation and audit we demanded.

 In his decision notice, the Ombudsman said that: